Gustafssonz/tvmaze-astra/README.md

 Runs the app \
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Notice: endless scrolling was not supported on the API call.
-Max 10 objects.
+Notice: endless scrolling was not supported on the API call that was required in this Demo.
+Max 10 objects per search was the limit.

+If you wanted to see endless scrolling, we would need to use another API call https://www.tvmaze.com/api#show-index